 Where Do Snakes Fit in the Animal Kingdom?

-All snakes belong to the class Reptilia alongside lizards, crocodiles, turtles, and lizard-like animals called tuataras, endemic to New Zealand.
+All snakes belong to the class Reptilia, alongside lizards, crocodiles, turtles, and lizard-like animals called tuataras that are endemic to New Zealand.
 Snakes and lizards are distinguished from crocodiles, turtles, and tuataras because of their scales.
-Snakes belong to the order Squamata with lizards, which comes from the Latin squatmatus meaning “having scales.”
+Snakes and lizards belong to the order Squamata, which comes from the Latin squatmatus meaning “having scales.”
 Furthermore, snakes belong to the suborder Serpentes.

 So, we know where snakes fit in the animal kingdom; let’s learn more about the snakes themselves.
 Snakes are scaly, legless, elongated reptiles.
 They are carnivorous, meaning they eat meat.
 In fact, snakes have many joints in their skull that allow them to eat prey much larger than their heads.
 Some species of snakes lay eggs, and some give birth to live young.
 Also, snakes undergo an interesting process called molting, where they regularly shed a layer of skin.
 Three thousand nine hundred species of snakes exist around the world on every continent except Antarctica and excluding New Zealand, Greenland, Iceland, and Ireland.
 Interestingly, one species called the European Viper even inhabits part of the Arctic Circle in northern Europe!
 To learn more about why there are no snakes in New Zealand, follow this link!

 Here we will meet the oldest snake ever, a species of snake that was a transitional form descended from lizard ancestors, the largest viper ever, the largest snake ever, and a cool species of extinct blind snake.